lordryns/meadow/README.md

 - Mod + R to toggle `resize mode`.
 When in resize mode, use arrow keys to resize window
 - Mod + M to toggle `move mode`.
 When in move mode, use arrow keys to move window

+## Window colour codes
+Window borders have different colours based on input mode

+- In `resize mode` the window border will have a green colour
+- In `move mode` the window border will have a red colour
+- When window is inactive, it will have a white border
+- When window is active, it will have a blue border

 Have fun :)